Jobs

 Band 6 appointees will be supported to progress to band 7 level through an agreed developmental framework which will be overseen and agreed with the Professional lead for learning disabilities, and the Hillingdon community team manager.
 Please see job description for more information.

-About Us
+About us

-Come and join us and be one of the 1500 Therapists / AHP's in CNWL.
+Come and join us and be one of the 1500 Therapists / AHPs in CNWL.
 We work in many different teams in both physical and mental health, as well as many specialist areas.
 You could have a career for life with us.

-Equality, Diversity and Inclusion are a priority for us in CNWL; we expect staff to be culturally competent, reflective and open to culturally diverse CPD opportunities.
+Equality, Diversity and Inclusion are a priority for us in CNWL we expect staff to be culturally competent, reflective and open to culturally diverse CPD opportunities.
 We are working hard to support the recruitment and development of staff from all protected characteristics and welcome applications from any interested applicants.

 Band 6 and 7 staff enrich teams and the service with their managerial and clinical expertise.
 We recognise this and therefore view them as staff we are committed to fully supporting in their clinical and managerial development.
-There will be opportunities to lead on trust-wide projects, shadow senior managers and become a clinical specialist through an ACP programme or advanced training.
+There will be opportunities to lead on trust wide projects, shadow senior managers and become a clinical specialist through an ACP programme or advanced training.

-Job Responsibilities
+Job responsibilities

 You should be highly skilled in the delivery of assessment, advice and intervention around communication and dysphagia for people referred to the service, their families and wider support systems.
 You should be able to independently manage your clinical caseload and have excellent clinical governance skills.

 As the local lead, you would be responsible for managing all SLT referrals to the team, including appropriate triage and allocation within the timelines outlined by the service.
 You will also be responsible for ensuring safe service delivery and caseload management across the SLT service, and will provide regular supervision to more junior colleagues.
-There will also be opportunities for recruitment and interview experience for vacant SLT posts within the team.
+There will also be opportunity for recruitment and interview experience for vacant SLT posts within the team.

-We are committed to supporting continued development of clinical specialisms in areas of interest relevant to this post e.g. autism, dementia, dysphagia, AAC, mental health, positive behaviour support etc. There is also scope for shadowing and training opportunities across neighbouring services including acute SLT services at local hospitals and Adult Community SLT services.
+We are committed to supporting continued development of clinical specialisms in areas of interest relevant to this post e.g. autism, dementia, dysphagia, AAC, mental health, positive behaviour support etc. There is also scope for shadowing and training opportunities across neighbouring services including acute SLT services at local Hospitals and Adult Community SLT services.
 You will be expected to contribute to the development of the wider community learning disability service, including input to new clinical pathways and Care Quality Improvement projects.

 Person Specification